Humaidu/material/Intro-to-git-and-GitHub:-Labs.md

+## 1: Create a GitHub profile

+The first thing we want you to do is create your own GitHub profile.
+If you already have one, you can skip this step - go right ahead & fork the iotinafrica/intro-to-iotinafrica project in the [next section](#2)!

+* Browse to [github.com](github.com) and sign up for an account.
+Fill out the form, and you're done!
+* You might want to upload a picture, too.
+Find one you like, or take one on your phone and email it to yourself, then upload it to github.
+* Find some software projects hosted on github that you've used in the past and *star* them.
+* Go to the `iotinafrica` repository in github and *star* it :)

-Investigate github!
+## 2: Investigate github!

-1. Find a project that you know about.
-    1. Look at it's *code*, *issues*, and *pull requests*
+1. Find a project that you know about: Look at it's *code*, *issues*, and *pull requests*
 1. Find a project that you like and fork it.
   1. clone it into your local repo!